 Q: How do I divide mixed numbers?

 A: To divide mixed numbers, first convert them into improper fractions.
-For example, if you have 2 1/2, convert it to 5/2.
+Because of that, for example, if you have 2 1/2, convert it to 5/2.
 Then, follow the same steps as before: find the reciprocal of the fraction you're dividing by and multiply.

 Q: What are some common mistakes to avoid when dividing fractions?

 A: Some common mistakes include forgetting to find the reciprocal, multiplying instead of dividing, and not simplifying the final answer.
-Always double-check your work to ensure that you haven't made any of these errors.
+Always double-check your work to see to it that you haven't made any of these errors.

 Conclusion